Adopted Children, Stepchildren, and Legitimated Children Pursuing Green Cards

 Under U.S. immigration rules, a child generally must be an unmarried foreign national who is under 21 years old.
 An adult child or a married child may be able to get a visa, but they will face a more complicated and protracted path to a green card than a standard child.
 The length of the process, even for young children, can mean that a child “ages out” of the status before they get their immigrant visa.
 This is because immigration rules require the child to meet the definition of a child throughout the application process all the way to visa approval.
 In some situations, though, the Child Status Protection Act can address this issue and allow children who have aged out to retain their priority status.
-You can read more here about how the CSPA works.

 You may have noticed that the definition does not require a child to be a biological child or a child who was born to married parents.
 This is an overview of how children in various categories can qualify as a “child” for immigration purposes.

 If the child’s parents were married when they were born, a biological child will meet the definition of a “child” until they turn 21 or get married.
 Their status will not be affected if their parents get divorced.
 If the child’s parents were not married when they were born, the child will meet the definition of a “child” with regard to their mother.
 They will meet the definition with regard to their father if they can establish a bona fide parent-child relationship with the father.
 This determination will depend on the facts of the case, but generally it will involve showing that the father supported the child and played some role in the child’s life.

 Sometimes a father who was not married to a child’s mother will want to establish his rights to that child after their birth.
 This also involves assuming the legal obligation to care for the child.
 Legitimation will make the child fit the definition of a “child” if it occurs before the child turns 18 and while they remain in the custody of the legitimating parent.
 Legitimation must meet the legal requirements of the child’s residence or domicile or of the father’s residence or domicile.
 (It does not matter whether either the child or the father lives in the U.S.)